obbywiki/mediawiki-extensions-ObbyWikiHomePage/README.md

 # ObbyWikiHomePage

 Add an ObbyWiki-specific custom home page, overwriting `Home` by default with custom HTML.
 Intended for use on obbywiki.com.
 Supports MW 1.45-1.46.
+Minimum version is locked to 1.45.1, but the extension is mostly compatible with MW 1.43.

 ## TODO